Eris, Greek goddess of discord, throwing the golden apple at the wedding of Peleus and Thetis

 Three Goddesses, One Apple, and the Judgement of Paris

-According to the tradition preserved in the Cypria, the lost epic poem that covered events before the Iliad, Eris attended regardless.
 What happened next is the most consequential gate-crash in literary history.
-She produced a golden apple, inscribed it with the words "For the Fairest," and threw it among the guests.

-Three goddesses claimed the apple: Hera, Athena, and Aphrodite.
+Eris produced a golden apple, inscribed it with the words "For the Fairest," and threw it among the guests.
+Three goddesses claimed it: Hera, Athena, and Aphrodite.
 Each believed herself the fairest.
 None would yield.

 Zeus, showing the kind of tactical wisdom that explained his longevity as king of the gods, refused to judge the contest himself and delegated the decision to a mortal.

 The Chain of Causation

+One divine plan.
 One uninvited goddess.
 One golden apple.
 Three offended goddesses.
 One bribed prince.
 One stolen queen.
 A thousand ships.
 Ten years of war.
 The Greeks understood that catastrophe does not arrive all at once.
 It escalates from the smallest possible beginning.

-The mortal Zeus chose was Paris, a Trojan prince who was working as a shepherd on Mount Ida.
+The mortal Zeus chose was Paris, a Trojan prince working as a shepherd on Mount Ida.
 Hermes escorted the three goddesses to the mountainside, where each offered Paris a bribe.
 Hera offered dominion over all the kingdoms of the earth.
 Athena offered mastery in battle.
 Aphrodite offered the most beautiful woman in the world: Helen, who was already married to King Menelaus of Sparta.

 Paris chose Aphrodite.
 Helen left Sparta for Troy.
 The Greeks assembled a fleet of a thousand ships under the command of Agamemnon, high king of Mycenae.
 The Trojan War, which would rage for ten years and destroy an entire civilisation, began because one goddess threw one piece of fruit at one party she had not been invited to attend.